 In addition to managing implementations, we’ve also been called upon to provide ERP expert witness testimony and analysis for some of the highest-profile ERP and SAP failures in the industry, many of which you’ve probably heard or read about.
 This experience as an ERP and SAP expert witness has provided many valuable lessons that can help organizations avoid failure and make their projects more successful.

 Just as a side note and point of clarification, our independent research shows that there is no correlation between ERP failure rates and the specific ERP software implemented.
-However, SAP just so happens to have the largest market share in the industry and some of the highest-profile Fortune 500 clients — with pockets deep enough to afford legal battles — so many of the lawsuits we’re hired for relate to SAP implementations.
-Although most cases we’re involved with have court orders prohibiting Panorama from sharing client-specific details, there are a number of interesting patterns that have emerged during the various cases we’ve supported over the years.
+However, SAP just so happens to have some of the highest-profile Fortune 500 clients — with pockets deep enough to afford legal battles — so many of the lawsuits we’re hired for relate to SAP implementations.

 While most cases we’re involved with have court orders prohibiting Panorama from sharing client-specific details, there are a number of interesting patterns that have emerged that we can share with you.
 After all the deep-dive reports, depositions, discussions with attorneys and jury trials, we can say with confidence that SAP failures typically boil down to a handful of common themes: